dkesberg/slim-twig-translation-extension/README.md

 This repository provides a twig extension class for the twig view parser.
 The class adds a translate helper function  for the use in twig templates.
-The translator function tries to call the trans() function of an Illuminate\Translation\Translator object in the slim DI container.
+The translator function tries to call the trans() function of an Illuminate\Translation\Translator object in the slim container.

 ## How to install